KaranJoshi1208/Quotify/README.md

 ### HEllO

-## There will be a detailed explaination of everthing I have done in this project , soon(with in a Week).
+## There will be a detailed explanation of everything I have done in this project , soon(with in a Week).